Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 Form of processors
 - Component Off The Shelf (COTS)
-buy components and mount them on a PCB and the interfaces between the different parts
+Buy components and mount them on a PCB and the interfaces between the different parts.
 - Intellectual Property (IP)
-buy the design of the microprocessor, there can be different levels of abstractions:
+Buy the design of the microprocessor, there can be different levels of abstractions:
   - soft-macro: HDL description at an RT level.
-It's like acquiring the "source code" for the processor, easier to modify but costs more in terms of royalties
+It's like acquiring the "source code" for the processor, easier to modify but costs more in terms of royalties.
   - hard-macro: described to the level of the layout.
-It's like having a "binary" for the processor, cannot modify
+It's like having a "binary" for the processor, cannot modify.

 Due to the diffusion of programmable logic devices like FPGAs, the use of IP is becoming more  and more popular.